 Afterpay Ltd (ASX: APT)

 Afterpay holds the distinction of being one of the most volatile shares on the ASX in recent years.
-Within the last two years, Afterpay shares have been priced at $7, $20, $12, $41 and back to $8 and then back to nearly $40.
+In 2020 alone, Afterpay shares have been priced at $30, $40 back down to $8 and then back up to $40, then up to $60, then $80, then $95.97 (its current all-time high).
 It’s been a wild ride to watch, to say the least.

 But that’s because Afterpay has had its fair share of bulls and bears, and seems to prove the bears wrong every time.
 It was the pioneer of the whole ‘buy-now, pay-later’ concept, which has turned into one of the greatest ASX success stories of recent times.
 It was originally thought that (like so many tech pioneers) it would be overtaken by a newer competitor that did what Afterpay does, but better.